adittyashrivastava/AI-models-with-PubSub/README.md

 The CLI 1 command loads the test data from Fashion MNIST (10000 samples) and sends a serialized numpy array batch of 40 images every 5 seconds to the message broker of choice in the topic 'input-stream'.

 The CLI 2 command consumes the data sent by the producer in CLI 1 in 'input-stream', and sends the data to the model for inference.
 This model is loaded from the file model.h5 that you can find in the project directory.
-The model gives out a list of 40 results corresponding to the 40 inputs sent at a time and this list is sent as a serialized object to the topic 'output-stream'.
+It gives out a list of 40 results corresponding to the 40 input images sent at a time and this list is sent as a serialized object to the topic 'output-stream'.

 The CLI 3 command consumes data incoming in the topic 'output-stream' and prints the same in the console.
 Theoretically a MongoDB instance can be initiated and the data incoming here can be sent to a collection in the database also.